 Record Retention

 CUSMA imposes a 5-year record retention requirement from the date of importation.
-All certifications of origin — whether individual or blanket — along with supporting documentation must be maintained and retrievable for that full period.
-AP teams should confirm that their document management system retains these records with the correct retention tags, particularly for blanket certifications that may otherwise be purged on shorter cycles.
-During a customs verification, the burden falls on the importer to produce valid documentation.
-Missing records mean lost preferential treatment and potential penalties applied retroactively.
+Certifications of origin and supporting documentation must stay retrievable for that full period.
+AP teams should confirm that their document management system retains these records with the correct tags, especially for blanket certifications that may otherwise be purged too early.

 Duty Verification in the 2025-2026 Tariff Environment

-The tariff environment governing Canada-US trade has shifted more in the past eighteen months than in the prior decade.
-AP teams that previously verified a single duty rate per line item now face layered tariff programs where multiple rates stack on a single shipment.
+The tariff environment governing Canada-US trade has shifted quickly.
+AP teams that previously verified a single duty rate per line item now need to check whether multiple programs apply, interact, or are excluded by current customs guidance.

-Here is what is currently in effect and what AP teams need to verify on every customs entry.
+Here is what AP teams need to verify on every customs entry.

 What Layered Tariffs Mean for Invoice Verification

-AP teams must verify that the customs broker's duty calculation reflects every applicable layer, not just the most obvious one.
-Brokers occasionally miss a layer, particularly when tariff programs change frequently.
-The result is either a duty underpayment (creating compliance risk) or an overpayment that silently drains margin.
+AP teams must verify that the customs broker's duty calculation reflects current treatment, not just the most obvious rate.
+When tariff programs change frequently, the risk is either a duty underpayment that creates compliance exposure or an overpayment that silently drains margin.

 Duty Verification Checklist for AP Teams